 Polestar 2

-Behind the wheel, the Polestar is fun to drive, even if the ride is a bit stiff, and there’s no denying it’s Scandanavian style.
+Behind the wheel, the Polestar is fun to drive, even if the ride is a bit stiff, and there’s no denying it’s Scandinavian style.
 The easy-to-use infotainment system is powered by Google and much more intuitive than Tesla’s alternative, and it also features over-the-air update capability and many connected services.
 Polestar has also added Apple CarPlay functionality.
 The 2’s most serious demerit is its small back seat, with just 33.9 inches of legroom (less than the Model 3’s also-confining rear).
 Cargo room, however, is good thanks to the car’s is hatchback layout.

 Porsche Taycan

 The Taycan has a cockpit that is futuristic and upscale, yet still more conventional than that of the rival Tesla Model S. Porsche has also announced a Sport Turismo version of the Taycan, which is Porsche-speak for “wagon.”
 The Taycan Sport Turismo is about as sexy as you can get for a station wagon, and more practical than the sedan.
 The Taycan’s main weaknesses are its tiny back seat (due to it’s coupe-like lines) and limited range.
-Despite very fast charging times 2024 models max out at 246 miles on a full charge and most versions hover closer to 215 miles.

 Rivian R1T

 Rivian is yet another American EV startup, but while Tesla and Lucid have focused on cars and crossovers, Rivian is targeting outdoorsy EV buyers with its all-new electric truck, the R1T and its SUV sister, the R1S.
 Both offer lots of style, serious performance, clever features, good range, and a fair degree of luxury.
 The R1T came first, and there still isn’t any other truck on the market quite like it.
 It’s about the same size as a crew cab Toyota Tacoma, and it’s targeted at off-road enthusiasts just like the Toyota.
 In performance terms, however, it lives in another universe entirely.
+For the 2025 model year, Adventure, Premium, and Ascend trims are available, all with increasing levels of creature comforts and amenities.

 Tesla Model 3

-Tesla has also given the interior materials a major upgrade for 2024, answering one of the prime criticisms of earlier Model 3s.
+Tesla has also given the interior materials a major upgrade, answering one of the prime criticisms of earlier Model 3s.
 While still not necessarily “opulent,” the new door fittings, redesigned standard heated-and-ventilated front seats, and ambient lighting make the Model 3 feel more like other cars in its price range.
 The back seat is still relatively small, but no worse than a BMW i4 or 3 Series.
 In cargo terms, however, the Model 3 is a serious overachiever, with nearly 20 cubic feet of rear trunk space and a useful 3.1 cubic foot frunk (front trunk) as well as lots of bins in the cabin.

 FAQs

-The Chevrolet Bolt EV and EUV have been discontinued for 2024, but the latter will return with new battery architecture in 2025.
+Why isn't the Chevrolet Bolt EV being recommended?
+The Chevrolet Bolt EV and EUV were discontinued in 2024, but the latter will return with new battery architecture this year.
 The Bolt, Nissan Leaf, and Tesla Model 3 now also make excellent used car options.